Famous ice cream logos: The top American ice cream brands

 Klondike Logo

-Klondike stands out from the vast number of ice cream brands in the United States because of its individuality.
-Instead of being a recognized company that makes traditional ice cream, Klondike is known for its novelty product, the Klondike bar.
+Klondike stands out from the many ice cream brands in the United States because of its individuality.
+Instead of being a recognized company making traditional ice cream, Klondike is known for its novelty, the Klondike bar.
 This treat first appeared in 1922, thanks to the Islay Dairy Company in Youngstown, Ohio.

 Inspired by the cool climate, the brand was named after the Klondike River in Canada.
 This name encapsulates the essence of the product – a chilled, refreshing treat that reflects the coolness of the river of the same name.

 Klondike’s visual identity is designed to echo the brand’s core characteristics.
-The logo is dominated by an icy white wordmark enclosed in a blue outline, symbolizing the frosty pleasure of the product.
-Reinforcing this cold motif is an image of a polar bear trudging through a snowy terrain.
-This image reinforces the cold theme and brings to mind thoughts of adventure and exploration, similar to the thrilling experience of biting into a Klondike bar.
+The logo is dominated by an icy white wordmark enclosed in a blue outline, symbolizing the product’s frosty pleasure.
+A polar bear trudging through snowy terrain reinforces this cold motif, bringing to mind thoughts of adventure and exploration, similar to the thrilling experience of biting into a Klondike bar.

 MaggieMoo’s